Getting Started

 To complete the tutorial, you will be guided through the following steps:

-1. Deploy Drasi
+1. Setup a Drasi Environment

 2. Create the PostgreSQL Source